 Designing, developing and teaching quality courses online requires specific knowledge and skills.
 In order to ensure that instructors in the College of LLL have the necessary and updated skills and become better informed of the support available to them, the College of LLL requires that instructors who teach online at UH Mānoa for the first time or have not taught online in the last 2 years

-- submit the fully developed online course for review at least 6 weeks before the course is scheduled to start, or
+- submit the fully developed online course for review at least 6 weeks before the course is scheduled, or

 - earn a badge from the Center for Language & Technology representing basic knowledge and skillsets for online course design and teaching prior to teaching online for the first time.